Today in Hip-Hop: Eminem Drops ‘The Marshall Mathers LP’ Album

-2000: A little over one year after abrasively disrupting the world of hip-hop with his riveting and controversial first major release, The Slim Shady LP, a then twenty-seven year old Eminem followed up his groundbreaking alter ego based project with the equally as fascinating The Marshall Mathers LP.
-Under the guidance of rap icon, Dr. Dre, the enthralling Caucasian rapper from Detroit harnessed the attention and notoriety he received from his previous release and converted that momentum into an exploding bomb of hip-hop potency.
+2000: A little over one year after abrasively disrupting the world of hip-hop with his riveting and controversial first major release, The Slim Shady LP, a then 27-year-old Eminem followed up his groundbreaking alter ego based project with the equally as fascinating The Marshall Mathers LP.
+Under the guidance of rap icon, Dr. Dre, the enthralling White rapper from Detroit harnessed the attention and notoriety he received from his previous release and converted that momentum into an exploding bomb of hip-hop potency.

 With an enormous chip on his shoulder, and having recently collected an overabundance of skeptics and cynics because of the brash insensitivity in his lyrics, Eminem, who was seemingly unconcerned with the negative feedback regarding his content, applied those same fearless tactics to his approach on The Marshall Mathers LP.While the two albums were similar in triggering widespread reaction (whether it be positive or negative), this effort was significantly more personal of an album.
 Eminem spends the majority of The Marshall Mathers LP openly assessing the immense struggles he's endured within his family life ("Kim", "Kill You"), his troubles with his sudden rise to fame ("Marshall Mathers", "The Way I Am") his weakness for overindulging in drugs ("Drug Ballad", "Under The Influence"), and his uneasiness with the inevitability of his music's impact on the youth ("Who Knew", "Stan").